Necron3574/Necron3574.github.io/pages/bcactf_2022.md

 description: Writeups for my solves in BCACTF 2022
 ---

 I participated in this CTF with my team [Cryptonite](https://cryptonite.team/).
-It was a fun competition with easy to medium ranged challenges with a few hard ones.
+It was a fun competition with mostly easy to medium ranged challenges with a few hard ones.
 I usually major in Crypto but I tried my hand in all categories in this CTF.
 We ranked 48th at the end of the event.

 # Writeups